 121 sq. ft. + 50 sq. ft. loft + 30,8 sq. ft porch

-“Virginia” is a super-simple set of small house floor plans for 202 sq. ft. one-bedroom cabin with 50 sq.ft. loft and 30.8 sq. ft. porch.
+“Virginia” is a super-simple set of floor plans for a 202 sq. ft. one-bedroom cabin with a loft and a porch.
 The “elevated” design is what sets it apart from other tiny house plans on the market.
 Can this elevated design work for any flood-prone areas?
 We doubt it because you need to take into account other things like strong winds or mudslides but it can work for some areas with occasional high water.

 In short, plan on building it on high grounds and far from the common paths of hurricanes.

-“Virginia” small house plans with porch are really basic.
-The loft is nearly one-third of the whole square footage and there is no provision for the conveniences like a toilet, a sink or a kitchen.
+This cabin with a loft is pretty basic.
+The loft is nearly one-third of the whole square footage and there is no provision for the conveniences like a toilet, a sink, or a kitchen.
 Hence, a highly affordable cost of construction – $3,100 and also a high position on the bestsellers list (#6).

 To figure out how much would be adding a toilet with a mini-sink you’ll need to conduct your own research.
-The composting toilet could be easy to install but may cost around $2,000.
+A top-of-the-line composting toilet could be easy to install but may cost around $2,000.
 But before you’ll empty your bank account to get this marvelous contraption how about getting one of the portable sink and toilet combos like this one?

-Think of these Virginia small house floor plans as a starter shell for a summer hunting or fishing cabin, for example.
+Think of this cabin with a loft as a starter shell for a summer hunting or fishing cabin, for example.

-In any rate, you have a place to sleep and protect you from the elements.
+At any rate, you have a place to sleep and protect yourself from the elements.
 Meanwhile, you have enough space on the main floor for a small kitchenette, stove, table, and a couple of chairs.
 What else do you need for $3,100 total?
 A toilet with a sink?
 We solved this one already…

 DIY building cost $35,000